Mason, Jayden, Spencer, and Sui Ping are on the floor around a small activity box.

 Developmental Domain 3: Language Development, Communication, & Literacy

 Children demonstrate the ability to comprehend both verbal and nonverbal communication.

-- Use gestures while asking the child to complete actions
+- Strategies for interaction (16-24 months): Use gestures while asking the child to complete actions

 Developmental Domain 4: Cognitive Development

 Children demonstrate the ability to use knowledge, previous experiences, and trial and error to make sense of and impact their world.

 - Strategies for interaction (16-24 months): Provide the child with experiences that demonstrate cause and effect

 - Action: The teacher demonstrated how the toy worked and encouraged Mason to try it himself.

 Approaches to Learning